 Do I need to use fresh tomatoes to make this pasta?

 Yes!
 Even though you can make basic tomato sauce using tinned tomatoes, this particular recipe celebrates fresh tomatoes that are at their seasonal peak, sun blushed and juicy.
 Using beautifully ripe tomatoes and roasting them to bring out even more flavour is what really makes this dish!
+If you happen to have an abundant amount of fresh tomatoes you might want to try my Roasted Tomato & Fennel Soup Recipe as well.

 Do I need to use vine tomatoes?